 An analysis of the convenience store layout

-Everyone understands the importance of analytics in any company's business process.
+Everyone understands the importance of analytics in any company’s business process.
 Analysis of convenience store design layout is no exception.
-What sells and what doesn't, on what goods does the company earn, what goods act as anchors, how much space should be allocated to these goods in the salesroom?
-In fact, for analysis, you need to unload reports from the accounting system, collect data on the layout from stores, bring it all together and then try to analyze it.
+What sells and what doesn't, what goods does the company earn, what goods act as anchors, and how much space should be allocated to these goods in the salesroom?
+In fact, for analysis, you need to unload reports from the accounting system, collect data on the layout from stores, bring it all together, and then try to analyze it.
 All this is quite a time-consuming process.

 In a modern merchandising management system, the analysis of convenience store merchandise display is performed directly in the Leafio planogram optimization program, allowing real-time assessment of the effectiveness of product placement in the context of groups, categories, etc. An important difference in this analysis is the calculation of performance indicators, taking into account the occupied space on the shelf of each product.

-Solving these key issues helped “Dobra Shop” to optimize the use of the working time of the central office staff.
+Solving these key issues helped “A Good Shop” to optimize the use of the working time of the central office staff.
 The main factor was that the Leafio merchandising software made it possible to do much of the work using a computer.
 Shelf space calculation, analysis of product sales and product placement efficiency, communication with stores - all this can and does be done by a modern merchandising program, thus allowing the central office to devote more time to studying the needs of its customers and creating a home atmosphere in stores - factors that create a competitive advantage and make the segment unique in the market.